dayseanm04/Hospital-Network-Design-Project/Network-Security/01-Device-Access-Security/03-Restrict-SSH-Access-With-ACL-For-IT-Department.md

 # 🔒 Restrict SSH Access With ACL for IT Department

-In this task, I restrict **SSH (VTY) access** on **all network devices** so that **only IT Department hosts** are allowed to remotely manage the network.
+In this task, I restricted **SSH (VTY) access** on **all network devices** so that **only IT Department hosts** are allowed to remotely manage the network.
 This improves security by ensuring that remote access is limited to authorized systems only.

 ---